Community Harvest Program - Community Harvest Volunteer

 Tasks include:

-• Pick up supplies from designated location as required.
+• Pick up supplies from designated locations as required.

 • Attend a brief on-location safety orientation prior to pick.